advanced-cropper/vue-advanced-cropper/README.md

 yarn add vue-advanced-cropper@vue-2
 ```

-If you would to use CDN read the corresponding [documentation section](https://advanced-cropper.github.io/vue-advanced-cropper/introduction/getting-started.html#using-cdn)
+If you would like to use a CDN, please read the corresponding [documentation section](https://advanced-cropper.github.io/vue-advanced-cropper/introduction/getting-started.html#using-cdn)

 ## Usage